thejeffchen/google-rank-checker/README.md

 On line 32 of google-rank-checker.py you will see an option called "user-agent=...".
 Right now it is set at the standard Chrome agent.
 You should be able to change it to whichever user agent you are looking for.
 Just in case, there is a full list of Googlebot user agents here: https://support.google.com/webmasters/answer/1061943?hl=en

+* **Want to use proxies?**
+Warning: Use at your own risk.
+Google seems to be pretty good at detecting proxy usage so only use good proxies.
+I was stopped fairly quickly.

+This system will rotate randomly among however many proxies you put in

+1) Add list of proxies to lines 12, 13, etc. using the format given.
+Make sure each proxy added is 'IP ADDRESS:PORT' (pay attention to the quotes and add a comma at the end between proxies)
+2) Uncomment lines 40-42 to enable the proxies by removing the '#' sign

 * **Chromedriver Problems?** You might need to install Chromedriver: https://www.kenst.com/2015/03/installing-chromedriver-on-mac-osx/